as7168/forensics_final_project/README.md

 ## Methodology

 At first, I tried to use pypcapfile python package https://pypi.python.org/pypi/pypcapfile to parse through the entire pcap file and extract the required information.
-This package provides an easy way to load all packets from the pcap file, however, it lacks functionality to extract application layer protocol.
-Moreover it extends ctypes.Structure class for its link, network and transport layer protocols.
-So I decided to write my own link, network and transport layer classes to handle those layer.
+This package provides an easy way to load all packets from the pcap file, however, it lacks the functionality to extract additional application layer protocol information.
+Moreover it extends ctypes.Structure class for its link, network and transport layer protocol classes.
+So, I decided to write my own link, network and transport layer classes to handle those layers.
 I referenced pypcapfile package for this purpose.
 My classes do not use any ctypes and are easy to use.

-The tool parses through each packet in the pcap file and extracts ethernet header, network header and transport layer frame finally inferring the application layer protocol.
+The tool parses through each packet in the pcap file and extracts the ethernet header, network header and transport layer frame, finally inferring the application layer protocol.
+Ethernet, ip, tcp and udp classes look at the packet’s appropriate bytes and cross references it with its corresponding header to extract information from the packets.

+The data structure that I used to save all the information is a list of nodes.
 Each node is represented by a set of IP address and ethernet address.
 No two nodes will have the same IP address and ethernet address combination.
-Each edge is a combination of two nodes.
+Node class also stores a list of edges that denotes the network connections between nodes.
+Each edge is a tuple of two nodes.

+A few problems I came across while writing this tool were that one network connection may have hundreds of packets corresponding to it.
+If I use all those packets as individual edges, the graph will get too messy and we won’t be able to clearly see the network.
+I had to make sure one network connection (comprised of hundreds of packets) corresponds to only one edge.

+Even after the above modification, the network graph was still getting too messy.
+So, I added another feature to the tool that will give the user the option to view the graph a few edges at a time. (using -b and -f options).
+For Example, if the tool outputs a graph with 100 network connection edges for a certain command, and you want to only see the 40th to 70th network connections, you can use ‘-b 40 -f 70’ options.
+These options will only display the 40th to 71st network connections.
+This feature added more flexibility to the tool.